4yman-0/bevy_raylib2/README.md

-bevy_raylib
+bevy_raylib2
 ===========

-This is a very simple raylib plugin for bevy.
+This is a Raylib plugin for Bevy.

 Usage